September 16, 2022

 - Join the 10-year celebrations for Africa Evidence Network (AEN) and participate in EVIDENCE 2022!
 Don’t forget you can also attend the conference virtually 19-21 September!

 - Soak up the energy from the Brazilian team that has catalyzed the Brazilian Coalition for Evidence which seeks to bring historically marginalized groups more into EIPM and created its own superhero – SUPEREVIDENT!

-- Compare and contrast approaches the team from Trinidad and Tobago took to keep four social sector ministries actively engaged and learning from each other as they build EIDM capacity.
+- Compare and contrast approaches the team from Trinidad y Tobago took to keep four social sector ministries actively engaged and learning from each other as they build EIDM capacity.

 - Unpack the challenges and promises of efforts to strengthen knowledge management in the Ministry of Health with the team from Burkina Faso

 - Learn and apply autoethnographic methods to reveal the evolution of our organizations and evidence-policy systems, with expert guidance from the UK team.

 - Reflect on lessons from the article series the Cameroonian team produced to foster the production and use of inclusive data to localize the SDGs in municipalities on topics like food security climate change, waste management, and population growth.